Seth Rollins: The Shield (2012–2014)

 Later in March, The Shield began a feud with Kane, turning face in the process.
-At WrestleMania XXX on April 6, The Shield defeated Kane and The New Age Outlaws (Billy Gunn and Road Dogg), thus winning their second WrestleMania match as a group.
-The Shield then feuded with Triple H, the COO of WWE and leader of The Authority, who then reformed Evolution with Batista and Randy Orton to take on The Shield.
-The Shield defeated Evolution at Extreme Rules on May 4 and again at Payback on June 1 in a No Holds Barred elimination match, in which no members of The Shield were eliminated.
+At WrestleMania XXX on April 6, The Shield defeated Kane and The New Age Outlaws (Billy Gunn and Road Dogg).
+The Shield then feuded with Triple H, the COO of WWE and leader of The Authority, who reformed Evolution with Batista and Randy Orton to take on The Shield.
+The Shield defeated Evolution at Extreme Rules on May 4, and again on June 1 at Payback in a No Holds Barred elimination match, in which no members of The Shield were eliminated.